 Note that this term is wholly misapplied in popular culture.
 Sex Pistol's Johnny Rotten thought that saying "I am an antichrist" would mean that he was an anarchist, but in fact he stated that he was an enthusiast supporter of his government's oppressive rules.

 Likewise Marilyn Manson, who thought that the phrase Antichrist Superstar would denote someone who opposes religious fascism, but no, it denotes a Stalin-like totalitarian who sabers down every form of individualism.

 Likewise Lars von Trier, who imagined that a movie called Antichrist would have to be a sexually themed horror flick, but no, it would have been something akin Das Leben der Anderen.

-But the most vicious culprits are obviously not these sligthly misinformed artists — if only every bomb-dropping president and environment-killing CEO would become a sligthly misinformed artist! — but rather the religious experts who for centuries have misrepresented the nature of both Christ and antichrist, in order to preserve the institutions that paid their salaries and gave them their lofty positions in society.
+But the most vicious culprits are obviously not these slightly misinformed artists — if only every bomb-dropping president and environment-killing CEO would become a slightly misinformed artist! — but rather the religious experts who for centuries have misrepresented the nature of both Christ and antichrist, in order to preserve the institutions that paid their salaries and gave them their lofty positions in society.

 Thank God those days are long behind us, and the religious landscape is becoming more and more peopled by trans-denominationals who don't care what people think of them or the scientific and Scriptural truths they are drawn to discuss.